hturnbull93/react-calculator/README.md

 ## Brief

-The calculator ha the following properties:
+The calculator has the following properties:

 - Can do four operations with keys for each: `+`, `-`, `x`, and `%`, to signal which operation to perform.
 - Has 12 keys that update the display: `0` to `9` (number keys), `.` (for decimals), and `ce` (for backspace).